-In recognition of his outstanding scientific achievement at Rutgers, Dr. Lee has received several awards including NIH Director’s New Innovator Awards (2009), Japan Society for the Promotion of Science (JSPS) Fellowship (2017), American Chemical Society New Directions (ND) Award (2015), The University City Science Center’s QED Award (2016), Board of Trustees Research Award for Scholarly Excellence (2013), Burroughs Wellcome Fund Collaborative Research Grant Award (2014), Grossman Innovation Prize (2021), Busch Biomedical Grant Award (2013), New Jersey Spinal Cord Research Award (2009, 2013, 2016, 2017), Johnson and Johnson Proof-of-Concept Award (2011).
+In recognition of his outstanding scientific achievement at Rutgers, Dr. Lee has received several awards, including NIH Director’s New Innovator Awards (2009), Japan Society for the Promotion of Science (JSPS) Fellowship (2017), Alzheimer’s Association Research Grant- New to the Field (2021), American Chemical Society New Directions (ND) Award (2015), The University City Science Center’s QED Award (2016), Board of Trustees Research Award for Scholarly Excellence (2013), Burroughs Wellcome Fund Collaborative Research Grant Award (2014), Grossman Innovation Prize (2021), Busch Biomedical Grant Award (2013), New Jersey Spinal Cord Research Award (2009, 2013, 2016, 2017), Johnson and Johnson Proof-of-Concept Award (2011).
 He has presented this research works (invited and plenary seminars) at many conferences, institutes, universities and symposiums (~200).
-He is the first author, co-author, and corresponding author of approximately 100 articles published in high-profile journals including Science, Cell Stem Cell, Nature Chemical Biology, Nature Communications, J. Am.
+He is the first author, co-author, and corresponding author of approximately 100 articles published in high-profile journals, including Science, Science Advances, Cell Stem Cell, Nature Chemical Biology, Nature Communications, J. Am.
 Chem.
 Soc., Angew.
 Chem, Int.
-Ed., Nano Letters, ACS Nano, Advanced Materials, Accounts of Chemical Research, Chemical Reviews, Biomaterials, Scientific Reports, Lab Chip, Small, Biomaterials, Nanomedicine, and Cancer Research, which are highly cited (>11,000).
-[Total 105 publications, >11,000 citations, h-index: ~50; 30 Patents/applications]
+Ed., Nano Letters, ACS Nano, Advanced Materials, Accounts of Chemical Research, Chemical Reviews, Biomaterials Scientific Reports, Lab Chip, Small, Biomaterials, Nanomedicine, and Cancer Research, which are highly cited (>11,000).
+[Total 117 publications, >11,000 citations, h-index: ~50; 36 Patents/applications]

 - Office: Chemistry and Chemical Biology.
 Room 3312